briankptan/JavaDice/README.md

 # JavaDice
-Java Programming Tutorial
+Java Programming Tutorial from the video.

+Click the .java link to view the program.

+Once in the code viewer page, you may download the .java file.

-You may download the files by clicking on them,
+You may also copy the text by clicking on Raw.